tanshuai0219/EDTalk/README.md

 ## 🔥 Update
+- 2024.07.19 - 💻 Release data preprocess codes and partial training codes (fine-tuning LIA & Mouth-Pose Decouple & Audio2Mouth).
+But I'm busy now and don't have enough time to clean up all the codes, but I think the current codes can be a useful reference if ones want to reproduce EDTalk or other.
+If you run into any problems, feel free to propose an issue!
 - 2024.07.01 - 💻 The inference code and pretrained models are available.
 - 2024.07.01 - 🎉 Our paper is accepted by ECCV 2024.
 - 2024.04.02 - 🛳️ This repo is released.